Toxblh/simple-telegram-bot/README.md

 # Simple telegram bot
-Simple bot for managing local chat was made by [Innsmouth-trip](https://t.me/Orkid3a)
+The simple bot for managing a local chat was made by [Innsmouth-trip](https://t.me/Orkid3a)

 [Our telegram chat](https://t.me/linuxsucks)